cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 nuisance_scale        param    0.0    1.0
 nuisance_smear        param    0.0    1.0
 ```
 * Try adding these lines to `datacard_part1_with_norm.txt`, along with the lines for the JEC and photonID yield uncertainties above, and compiling with the `text2workspace` command.
 Open the workspace and look at its contents.
-You will need to change the signa process workspace file name in the datacard to point to the new workspace (`workspace_sig_with_syst.root`).
+You will need to change the signal process workspace file name in the datacard to point to the new workspace (`workspace_sig_with_syst.root`).
 * Can you see the new objects in the compiled datacard that have been created for the systematic uncertainties?
 What do they correspond to?

 We can now run a fit with the systematic uncertainties included.
 The option `--saveSpecifiedNuis` can be called to save the postfit nuisance parameter values in the combine output limit tree.